RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 Moreover, the LightGBM model attained the highest scores in both precision and recall metrics.

 ### 3.how we can further improve the model?:
-From this point forward, we will focus on the  LightGBM model and  attempt to improve its performance.
+From this point on, we will focus on improving the performance of the LightGBM model.
+To achieve this, we will use Wrapper Methods for feature selection, which help identify the most relevant features.
+Specifically, we will apply Recursive Feature Elimination to enhance the model’s effectiveness.

 ![PLot_III](Plots/Curva_ROC_LightGBM_RFE.jpg)
 ![PLot_III](Plots/Confusion_Matrix_ROC_LightGBM_RFE.jpg)